Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Origin and Habitat

 There are nearly 20 different species of known otocinclus catfish.
-Not all of these species have made their way into the aquarium, but the ones that have can be difficult to tell apart from one another.
+Not all of these species have made their way into the aquarium, but the ones that have is difficult to tell apart from one another.
 In general, any otocinclus species that is available for sale in the aquarium hobby will be labeled as a general type of otocinclus catfish.

 That being said, all members of this genus are found in similar environments and water conditions throughout South America, including the Amazon basin.
-There, they can be found at the margins of small rivers and streams, hiding and feeding in dense vegetation.
+There, they is found at the margins of small rivers and streams, hiding and feeding in dense vegetation.
 They have also been documented occupying floating mats of vegetation away from the edge of the water.

 Appearance